HYPERTENSION, OR HIGH BLOOD PRESSURE

 DRUG USE IN HYPERTENSION

-Drug therapy is needed if one’s blood pressure is very high, until a nutritional balancing program can reverse the cause and lower the blood pressure naturally.
+Drug therapy is helpful if one’s blood pressure is above 160/100, at least until a nutritional balancing program can reverse the cause and lower the blood pressure naturally.
 This may occur within a few months, or it could take a year or more in some cases.

 However, today I find that many people are on hypertension medications for mildly elevated blood pressure.
 New guidelines (2013) from the European Society For Hypertension and the European Society of Cardiology state that there should be no treatment for those with a high normal blood pressure.
 For those with only mildly elevated blood pressure, drugs offer little to no benefit in terms of fewer heart attacks or strokes, and they definitely can cause harmful side effects.